scraping-in-go/pg-gateway/README.md

 <img align="right" height="240" src="docs/pg2.png" />

-This project aims to make easy to interact with a PostgreSQL database over http inspired by <a href="https://github.com/PostgREST/postgrest">Postgrest</a>.
+This project aims to make easy to interact with a PostgreSQL database over http.

 ## Features